FAIMS/FAIMS2-Documentation/docs/FAIMS+Data,+UI+and+Logic+Cook-Book.md

-Note: The picture gallery is populated in the same order that the vocab id\'s are retrieved.
-To ensure that the pictures in the picture gallery have the same order as defined in the data\_schema, the query needs to me be modified to preserve a specific order.
+Note: The picture gallery is populated in the same order that the vocab id's are retrieved.
+To ensure that the pictures in the picture gallery have the same order as defined in the data_schema, the query needs to me be modified to preserve a specific order.